-As discussed in Note 15 to the financial statements, the Organization has 1) experienced recurring annual losses from operations (excluding federal relief grants), and 2) is currently operating under a suspended certificate of authority from its oversite agency which has restricted its ability to sell continuing care retirement community contracts to prospective residents.
-Management's evaluation of these conditions and events and management's plans to mitigate these matters are also described in Note 15 to the financial statements.
+The accompanying financial statements have been prepared assuming the Organization will continue as a going concern.
+As discussed in Note 16 to the financial statements, the Organization has 1) experienced recurring annual losses from operations (excluding federal relief grants).
+Management's evaluation of these conditions and events and management's plans to mitigate these matters are also described in Note 16 to the financial statements.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Our opinion is not modified with respect to this matter.